-The Health Promotion Practicum is a core level three unit that is undertaken as part of the Bachelor of Public Health and Health Promotion degree and the combined Bachelor of Nursing (Preregistration)/Bachelor of Public Health and Health Promotion degree.
-Students enrolled in this unit are required to complete an 100 hours (minimum) work placement in an organization that aims to protect and promote health.
+The Health Promotion Practicum is a core level three unit that is undertaken as part of the Bachelor of Public Health and Health Promotion degree, the combined Bachelor of Public Health and Health Promotion/Bachelor of Commerce degree and the combined Bachelor of Nursing /Bachelor of Public Health and Health Promotion degree.
+Students enrolled in this unit are required to complete 100 hours (minimum) work placement in an organisation that aims to protect and promote health.
 Students can complete their placements individually or in pairs.
-In addition to the practicum itself, students are also required to attend 3 lectures/workshop sessions.
+In addition to the practicum itself, students are also required to attend 3 workshop sessions at the university.

-The Health Promotion Practicum is offered in both first and second trimester.
+The Health Promotion Practicum is offered in all 3 trimesters.
 Host organisations are encouraged to ensure that placements are completed within each trimester.
-While on placement, the student’s time can be spread over the full trimester, or condensed into a three-week block, or a combination of these two formats.
+While on placement, the student’s time can be spread over the full trimester 2-3 days per week, or condensed into a 3-4 week full-time block, or a combination of these two formats.
 The structure of the placements will depend to a large extent on the requirements of the host organisation, the availability of supervising staff and the student’s own time commitments.

 The types of tasks that students can undertake while on work placement vary significantly.
 Tasks may include: conducting literature searches; planning and undertaking needs assessments; collating and analysing survey data; assisting in the delivery of educational workshops; designing flyers and posters; evaluating programs and services and researching & drafting policies.
 Just as the tasks that students undertake cover a broad spectrum of activities, so too do the issues that are addressed.
 The following is a sample of some tasks undertaken by students illustrating the diverse range of issues that students have taken on as part of their practicum: